adunajiye/Kafka_Mongo_Data_pipelinee/README.md

 We will explore an end to end data engineering project that uses docker, Apache Airflow,Apache Kafka,Apache spark,Mongo DB.

 # Data Stack
-Apache Airflow: An open source platform used to schedule and monitor workflows
+1. Apache Airflow: An open source platform used to schedule and monitor workflows

-Apache Kafka: A distributed streaming platform designed for fault tolerance, high throughput and scalibility
+2. Apache Kafka: A distributed streaming platform designed for fault tolerance, high throughput and scalibility

-Apache Spark: A unified analytics engine for big data processing with built in modules for streaming, SQL Machine learning and graph processing.
+3. Apache Spark: A unified analytics engine for big data processing with built in modules for streaming, SQL Machine learning and graph processing.

-Docker: A containerization tool that allows for isolated, consistent and easily deployable applications
+4. Docker: A containerization tool that allows for isolated, consistent and easily deployable applications

-Mongo DB:
+5. Mongo DB: is a source-available cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas

-PostgreSQL: Ana open source relational database that focuses on extensibility and SQL compliance
+6. PostgreSQL: Ana open source relational database that focuses on extensibility and SQL compliance

-Linux: DigitalOcean Droplets
+7. Linux: DigitalOcean Droplets